-Renfrewshire Council are working with local authorities across the Glasgow City Region to finalise a Housing Need and Demand Assessment (HNDA3).
+Renfrewshire Council continue to work with local authorities across the Glasgow City Region to finalise a Housing Need and Demand Assessment (HNDA 3) that will assist in identifying the number of new homes required across Renfrewshire.

-In addition to HNDA3, a comprehensive local affordable housing study of the Renfrewshire area has recently been completed.
-This detailed local research complements the wider HNDA3 as well as providing a robust and credible evidence base by identifying housing need at a lower level geography across Renfrewshire's towns and villages.
+In addition to HNDA3, a comprehensive local affordable housing study of the Renfrewshire area is currently being prepared.
+This detailed local research will complement the wider HNDA3 as well as provide a robust and credible evidence base by identifying housing need at a lower level geography across Renfrewshire's towns and villages.
 This comprehensive evidence base will also inform the application of Renfrewshire's Affordable Housing Policy.

-Taking account of the results of HNDA3 and the local affordable housing study, the Council will identify estimated housing needs for both private and affordable housing in the new Renfrewshire Local Housing Strategy.
+Following the publication of HNDA3 and the completion of the local affordable housing study, the Council will identify Housing Supply Targets to meet the needs for both private and affordable housing.
+These targets will be included in new Renfrewshire Local Housing Strategy due to be published later in 2023.